davidsneighbour/hugo-modules/documentation/hugo-pictures/index.md

 {{< b5/notice type="danger" heading="Work in progress!" >}}
 Check back for better documentation and more features.
 The following documentation is, as long as this note is here, only partial and might be missing important points.
 If you have any questions, or ideas, please [add an issue to the issue tracker](https://github.com/davidsneighbour/hugo-blockify/issues).

+Known Issues:

+- currently only works with page bundle images
 {{< / b5/notice >}}

 ## Notes